waikato-datamining/adams-website/posts/updates-251.rst

 * *adams-weka:* added note to *WekaAttributeSelection* transformer that cross-validation will not produce any reduced/transformed data
-* *adams-weka:* upgraded Weka to revision 12379 to fix handling of string in some filters
+* *adams-weka:* upgraded Weka to revision 12379 to fix handling of string attributes in some filters

 **Changes**